 Parents who submitted magnet applications for the 2017-2018 school year have until Thursday, April 6, to accept any offered seat.

 Parents who participated in Phase 1 of the application process (Sept.
 30 – Dec.
 9, 2016) were notified of the status of their submissions on Thursday, March 23.
 Phase I includes in-district applications only.

-Parents who created online accounts will be able to find the results posted on their dashboards by 4 p.m. on March 23, and letters also will be sent out by U.S. mail to all parents who submitted an application.
+Parents who created online accounts can find the results posted on their dashboards, and letters were sent out by U.S. mail to all parents who submitted an application.

 Watch Superintendent Carranza’s report about what he learned during his Listen and Learn Tour

 Houston Independent School District Superintendent Richard Carranza has shared a full report on the results of the Listen and Learn town hall meetings with the HISD Board of Education.

 The HISD Board of Education hosted more than two dozen town hall meetings that began in September as a way to introduce Carranza to the community, solicit input from stakeholders about the district’s future, and learn about key issues across HISD.

 School staff discusses magnet options with parents at a school choice fair in September at Westbury High School.